A Short English Chronicle: Origins

 Based on the fact that all three of the chronicle's sections are written in the same scribal hand, the historian Mary-Rose McLaren has posited that it was composed by either a single individual or possibly a workshop.
 It was probably the result of a specific commission; less likely, she says, is that it was created by the author for his own personal use.
 It may have its origins in the City of London's own chronicle, as, until it reaches the year 1446, it follows the events recorded in the latter closely, consisting mainly of lists of bailiffs and keepers of the City, and then mayors and sheriffs, although the Short Chronicle omits, confuses and transposes a number of early 13th-century sheriffs and subsequently falls behind.
 Thompson suggests that it "adds heavily to the meagre outlines" laid out in William Worcester's chronicle.
 The Short Chronicle was not alone in this: all the chronicles which came out of London in this period were built around "an inflexible, historical spine, their listed succession of chief city officials".
 It also borrows heavily from the Brut Chronicle in its early sections.
 There were multiple chronicles written in London in the early 15th century, and, while they probably shared a now unknown common source, they did not copy directly from each other.
 This meant that including the Short Chronicle, they generally provide much the same detail—and a low level of it—in their treatment of reigns and events up until around 1377.
-With the accession of Richard II, comments McLaren, they "begin to deviate wildly", and the Lambeth MS particularly begins to provide fuller descriptors.
+With the accession of Richard II of England, comments McLaren, they "begin to deviate wildly", and the Lambeth MS particularly begins to provide fuller descriptors.
 In 1435, it becomes even more expansive.

 The mythological section of the chronicle has generally not been considered historiographically useful by historians: Gairdner wrote that the portion was "absolutely destitute of historical value" and in the early-20th century, Charles Lethbridge Kingsford commented that in abridging the Brut as he did, the author of the Short Chronicle omitted "almost all that was of peculiar interest".
 From that point the chronicle develops individuality and detail in its descriptions of events, although Kingsford notes that all the surviving copies that he knew of missed out a couple of years, not re-commencing until 1450, beginning "This yere the Kynge helde his Parlement at Westmester.
 And that same yere was all Normande lost".
 The main prose of the chronicle is written in a 15th-century hand, but marginalia and, more rarely, factual corrections, have been added in a hand dating from the reign of King Henry VII.
 Gairdner suggests the binding's Tudor provenance due to the fact that the hand that has added the marginalia has also added further chronological dates and events from Henry VII's reign after the paper had been cut by the book binder.